 We followed the path on the way to the White Dolphin viewing point, and we were thinking that we will be going near the seaside, but instead, we were going up.
 All the way up, on top of the mountain.
 Oh boy, wasn’t we prepared for the hike?!
 The locals said that white dolphins are already endangered species that the sightings are very rare.
 We made the hike and once we’re on top, it was beautiful.
 The view was spectacular.
 At the very top and at the end of the trail was a temple.

 On our way back we looked for a seafood restaurant, because it would have been pointless if we didn’t try fresh seafood.
 Oysters, clams, squid, abalone, scallops, lobster, you name it they have it.
 And they have it fresh.
 The food was quite expensive but it was worth it.

 Before leaving the place, we tried the motorboat ride which was a good 20-minute tour of the place.
-We were lucky to take it when the sun is about to set that gave us an incredible view.
-We got a glimpse of the village in whole.
+We were lucky to take it when the sun is about to set which gave us an incredible view.
+A glimpse of the village in whole was presented in front of us.
 We had a closer look of the stilt houses, we were able to see the extent of the village, we saw the construction of the bridge that would connect Zhuhai, China, Hong Kong, and Macau, and we had a good time admiring the beauty on this far side of Hong Kong.